LeifGuillermo/AdventOfCode2021/README.md

 To set the project up, use Intellij.

-Open the Project Structure window and make sure the project SDK and language level are set to Jasa 11 (8 might work here as well, I don't think I've used anything special from 11).
+Open the Project Structure window and make sure the project SDK and language level are set to Java 11 (8 might work here as well, I don't think I've used anything special from 11).
 Run maven clean install.
 You can run/debug the project from intellij by setting up an Application run configration with AppContextCreator specified as the class that contains the main method.